 If you (or someone you know) is interested in finding a job, bypassing college could be a really smart move right now.
-Finding top jobs without a 4 year college degree is a very individual mission.
+But this is a very individual mission.
 What’s right for Janice down the street may not be the best move for you.

 The question is, how do you decide which trade to get trained in and how do you get the training at the least cost?